jHernandezdev/using-ansible-with-azure/2-deploying-resources-to-azure-with-ansible/deploying-resources-to-azure-with-ansible-devto.md

     msg: "The public IP is {{ output_ip_address.state.ip_address }}"
 ```

-### Create Network Security Group <a name="create-network-security-group"</a>
+## Step 4 - Create a Network Security Group <a name="step-4-create-a-network-security-group"</a>

 Azure Network Security Groups are what filter network traffic based on a set of rules that are defined.
 You can think of them as being similar to a network firewall.
 Without a network security group allowing traffic in, you will not be able to connect to your virtual machine within Azure.
 For that reason it is necessary to use the `azure_rm_securitygroup` module to create one and also define some rules allowing traffic in.

 In this example you'll want to connect to the virtual machine using three different protocols; RDP, HTTP, HTTPS, and WimRM.
 Each of these uses different inbound ports to communicate.
 RDP uses 3389, HTTP uses 80, HTTPS uses 443, and WinRM uses 5985 and 5986.
 Each of these protocols will require a set of rules associated with the network security group allowing inbound traffic in.
 To create an Azure network security group you only need two pieces of information.
 The resource group to associate it with and the name of the network security group.
 However, you'll need more information to create rules associated with it.

 It is a common practice to create one rule per protocol.
 In this example, you'll create three rules.
 When creating the rules each one requires you specify a name, protocol, destination port range, access, priority, and direction.

 ```yaml
 - name: Create Network Security Group